-Settling down with a good book is one of life's simplest pleasures, but is reading whilst lying down detrimental to your vision?
+Settling down with a book is one of life's simplest pleasures, but is reading whilst lying down detrimental to your vision?

-Whilst lying down our posture creates an additional strain on your eyes.
+Whilst lying down our posture creates an additional strain on the eyes.
 A healthy reading distance is about 15 inches, whilst the optimum reading angle is 60 degrees.
-For wearers of biofocals, this will be slightly lower.
-Your eyes have to focus upwards when you read lying down and reading at this angle can cause severe eyestrain when it happens over a sustained period of time.
+For wearers of bifocals, this will be slightly lower.
+Your eyes have to focus upwards when you read lying down and reading at this angle can cause eyestrain when it happens over a sustained period of time.
 This leads to a condition called asthenopia.
 Asthenopia causes symptoms such as fatigue, discomfort in or around the eyes, blurred vision, headache and sometimes double vision.

 The fatigue caused by reading when lying down can mean that you're taking a little longer to read each page.
-More noticeable symptoms can include; a burning sensation, redness, irritation, dryness, and headache.
+More noticeable symptoms can include; a burning sensation, redness, irritation, dryness and headache.

 Thankfully the eye strain caused whilst reading when lying down will not result in permanent damage, but it is still good to be aware of eyestrain if you read like this for prolonged periods.
 Be aware of the symptoms of eye fatigue, react to what your body is telling you and take a break from reading when the symptoms occur.

-The best way to ensure your eyes are at their optimum health is to have an eye examination every two years.
-A comprehensive eye test with Optical Express will identify early signs of eye disease, such as glaucoma and cataracts, as well as checking for a number of general health conditions.
+The best way to ensure your eyes are at the optimum health is to have an eye examination every two years.
+A comprehensive eye test with Optical Express will identify early signs of eye disease, such as glaucoma and cataracts, as well as checking for a number of other general health conditions.
 Early diagnosis can prevent or delay more serious damage.
 Your optometrist will advise you on how frequently you should have an eye test, but for most people, its every two years.

-After your eye examination, you'll receive your free iScan report after the test.
+After your eye examination, you'll receive your free iScan report after this test.
 This report includes details of the health, prescription and diagnostics of each of your eyes.Book an eye test